Specification

 • (Even if you don’t write them out, thinking of the invariants are critical to coding recursive programs)

-• A standard invariant for recursive functions is that the recursive calls return what the outer function expected
+• A standard invariant for recursive functions is that the recursive calls return what the calling function expected

 let rec rev l =